 As with many other things in life, having the knowledge, experience and of course the right tools will help you build and set up your models.
 This issue Rodney Kee has been looking at new tool kit from Soko which is becoming very popular.

 It will allow you to set up your helicopter's swash-plate and rotor-blade pitch properly and is therefore an invaluable device for all heli pilots.
-It cleverly utilises the latest technology in the form of a smartphone app and marries it successfully with a set of hardware tools therefore providing an interactive setup device.
+It cleverly utilizes the latest technology in the form of a smartphone app and marries it successfully with a set of hardware tools therefore providing an interactive setup device.

 If you're a more experienced pilot looking for a new helicopter and something a bit different you may be interested in this month's cover model.
 The Gaui name has become synonymous with competition success in recent years, thanks to top pilots such as Dunkan Bossion dominating international competition, and the brand now offers a superb range of machines.